Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 They were never meant to last this long.

-Born on Long Island’s wind-swept tarmac, birthed with the arrogance of a superpower, the F-14 Tomcat was built to stalk Backfires and turn lumbering Bears back toward the pole.
+Forged on Long Island’s wind-swept tarmac, birthed with the arrogance of a superpower, the F-14 Tomcat was built to stalk Backfires and turn lumbering Bears back toward the pole.

-Her swing wings were poetry in motion.
+Her swing wings inscribed prayers in the clouds,

 Her titanium wing box, fused by an invisible fire, was a bastion of strength — a spine that bore every catapult launch and supersonic dive.